morganericsson/msengcs/coursedescs/1DV004_ConcurrentProgramming.md

 *2. Skills and abilities*

-1. Write concurrent programs in a shared memory environment, with threads and synchronization.
+1. Write correct concurrent programs in a shared memory environment, with threads and synchronization.
 1. Design and implement concurrent versions of common algorithms and data structures.
-1. Show that a (simple) concurrent program is correct.
+1. Prove that a (simple) concurrent program is correct.

 *3. Judgement and approach*